dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 This tutorial assumes you have basic knowledge of a Unix-like file system, such as what a working directory is, and how to move between directories on the command line.

 -  Learn about Docker
+-  Learn how to find existing Docker images
+-  Download an existing Docker image from Docker Hub, and
 -  Create a Dockerfile
 -  Use the Dockerfile you created to make a Docker image for a real bioinformatics tool
 -  Create a tag locally